-Auto insurance is necessary to operate a vehicle in Ontario and FSRA is taking steps to ensure that all consumers can get the best product at the best price available when they purchase or renew their auto insurance policy.
+Auto insurance is mandatory to operate a vehicle in Ontario.
+FSRA is taking steps to ensure that all consumers can get the best product at the best price available when they purchase or renew their auto insurance policy.

 FSRA can take a variety of regulatory enforcement actions, depending on the nature and severity of the non-compliance.
-Reponses to misconduct can range from education and remediation action to regulatory intervention, which includes administrative monetary penalties, as well as other sanctions such as License Revocation, Conditional Licenses or Compliance Orders, in order to influence marketplace behaviour.
+Reponses to misconduct can range from education and remediation action to regulatory intervention.
+This includes administrative monetary penalties, as well as other sanctions such as License Revocation, Conditional Licenses or Compliance Orders, to influence marketplace behaviour.